cralo31/awblrm/README.md

-# Adaptive Time-to-event Weight Bayesian Logistic Regression Model Incorporating Cycle Information for Dose Finding
+# Adaptive Time-to-event Weight Bayesian Logistic Regression Model Incorporating Cycle Information for Phase 1 Dose Escalation Studies

 This package is for the talk on Bayesian Dose-Finding Model with Adaptive Time-to-event Weight Incorporating Cycle Information for Immuno-oncology Compounds.
 The package provides a flexible framework for phase 1 dose-escalation trial designs, including patient enrollment, treatment cycles, toxicity assessment window, decision rule, stopping criteria, and escalation with overdose control.